 Multidrug-resistant human ovarian cancer cell line A2780/T and human non-small cell lung cancer cell line A549/T were cultured for in vitro experiment.
 Researchers found that ginsenoside Rg5 significantly enhanced the anti-tumor effects of chemotherapy agents including doxorubicin, paclitaxel, docetaxel and daunorubicin to multidrug-resistant cell lines A2780/T, and A549/T, but not affected the toxicity in sensitive cells.

 This study showed that ginsenoside Rg5 can help reverse the multidrug resistance and combination therapy of ginsenoside Rg5 and chemotherapy drugs can exert synergistic therapeutic effects.
-Moreover, the lower dose of chemotherapy drugs means fewer side effects, a nightmare for many cancer patients.
+Moreover, the lower dose of chemotherapy drugs means fewer side effects.